dstmodders/dst-mod-keep-following/README.md

 - [ ] Auto-hide in a Bush Hat if equipped
 - [ ] Auto-hide in a Snurtle Shell Armor if in the inventory
 - [ ] Follow players through wormholes and possibly cave entrances
-- [ ] Improve pathfinder precision
-- [ ] Improve picking/following/pushing LMB conflicts with some other mods

 ## License